DeepSOIC/Part-o-magic/README.md

 ### Tree automation
 when you activate a container, it is automatically expanded in tree.
 When deactivated, it is automatically collapsed.
 With the aim to show you only the features that make up the container, so that you can focus on editing the piece.

+### Editing automation
+When you try to edit a feature, PoM will check if the container of the feature is active, and activate it. (as of now, it has to cancel the editing, so please invoke the edititng again).
+If the right container is not activated, you may not even see the feature.

 ## Containers